Muma Gee: Early life

 Born in Port Harcourt, Rivers State to Ekpeye parents, Uwame grew up in a strict Christian household, the third of six children.
 Her father, who was involved in Military Medicine, died when she was a child.
-After her father's demise, Uwame was raised by her mother.
-At age four, she joined the local choir at her church, The Seventh-day Adventist.
-It was there that she began to realise her musical talent and potential.
+After her father's death, Uwame was raised by her mother in the Seventh-day Adventist Church.
+Uwame always liked music and was trained by her mother to sing songs at the age of 4.

 Upon finishing her primary and secondary school education in Abuja, Uwame enrolled at the University of Port Harcourt and earned a degree in Theatre Arts.
 In addition to her academic background, she owned and operated numerous other busia nesses including vehicle leasing company, restaurant, tailor shop and beauty salon.
 She also became part of Port Harcourt's burgeoning music scene, performing at nightclubs and inner city bars.

 Career

 2006: Kade

 Moving to Lagos, Muma Gee settled in Surulere, a residential and commercial area of that city.
 Shortly after, she met record producer Nelson Brown.
 Brown was instrumental in putting together most of the songs on Muma Gee's debut full-length.
-In 2006, the album, entitled Kade was released as a CD to music stor Muma Gee had explained the meaning of its title in an interview, "it is a courageous word that gives hope".
+In 2006, the album, entitled Kade was released as a CD to music stores Muma Gee had explained the meaning of its title in an interview, "it is a courageous word that gives hope".
 I believe so much in empowerment.
 So Kade represents advocacy and empowerment towards nation building [...]
-For example, in my language, we say Kade, meaning go, but its typical meaning is keep moving on and you will get there someday."
+For example, in my language, we say Kade, meaning go, but its typical meaning is; keep moving on and you will get there someday."

 Following the release of the aforementioned album, Wudi Awa was contacted by Muma Gee in regards to producing a music video for its title track single.
 Soon after the video was shot, edited and sent to TV stations, it quickly gained popularity, capturing the attention of music lovers in Nigeria.
 Kade would later be nominated for AMEN Awards, Nigerian Music Video Awards, The Headies Awards, and Sound City Music Video Awards.